There is an adage that we grow through learning. At JCFS Chicago, we wholeheartedly agree.

-Services for People with Disabilities (SFPD) hosts Community Education, a platform that offers informational presentations on topics relevant to people with intellectual/developmental disabilities, their families and caregivers, professionals, and the larger community in support of people with disabilities.
-Community Education aims to enhance understanding of issues that affect people with disabilities and promote inclusion of people with disabilities within the larger community.
+Services for People with Disabilities (SFPD) hosts Community Education, a platform that offers presentations on topics relevant to people with disabilities, their families and caregivers, professionals, and the larger community.
+Community Education aims to enhance understanding of issues that affect people with disabilities and promote inclusion within the larger community.

-SFPD’s Community Education invites presenters of all abilities to contribute to Community Education.
-Those interested in providing a presentation on topics relevant to people with disabilities are welcome to complete the Request for Presenters form.
-While there is an online form available, interested parties are also welcome to complete a PDF form and email their completed PDF to Kathryn Dougherty.
-Requests for Presentations are accepted on a rolling basis, and presentations are scheduled year-round.
+We invite presenters of all abilities to contribute to Community Education.
+Those interested in presenting on topics relevant to people with disabilities are welcome to complete the Request for Presenters form or email this complete PDF to Kathryn Dougherty.
+Requests for presentations are accepted on a rolling basis, and are scheduled year-round.
 At this time, presentations are held virtually.

 For more information on presenting through Community Education, please contact Kathryn Dougherty at 773.765.3158.